MadeByGirl

 PM: What is your favorite item in your shop?

-Oooh thats difficult because I'm so proud of all my designs.
+That's difficult because I'm so proud of all my designs.
 But, I'd have to say from the greeting cards, my favorites are the Union Jack and from the Digital Prints my fave is the ABC Love print.
-(Pictured above)

 PM: When you watch tv, what do you watch?

-I love watching 'Sex & the City' re-runs, 'The BIG Idea' with Donnie Deutsch & Millionaire Matchmaker.
+'The BIG Idea' with Donnie Deutsch & Millionaire Matchmaker.
 Also love CNN- Anderson Cooper 360.
-(He's sooo cute!)

 PM: Looking forward to?